RelationalAI CLI

 You can delete an engine with:

-rai delete-engine my-engine
+rai delete-engine my_engine

-Note that since RelationalAI decouples computation from storage, deleting an engine does not delete any cloud databases.
+RelationalAI decouples computation from storage.
+Therefore, deleting an engine does not delete any cloud databases.
 See Managing Engines for more details.

 Managing Databases